M4R0C4/calmaria-spa/README.md

 ## My process

 "In summary, I started by installing, applying, and testing the functionality of Sass in the project.
 Afterward, I created the header stylesheets and applied the variables.
-Then, we organized the `_root` with the base structure of the project and the `_variaveis` with all the variables used in the project.
+Then, we organized the `_root` with the base structure of the project, the `_variaveis` with all the variables used in the project and `_mixins` with two function: `ff-fs-cl` to font-family, font-size and font-color; and `margem-central` to center elements based on width.
 Next, I modularized the files and organized them into components and abstracts.
 In the header component, I replaced the values with variables.
 We worked with `@include`, `@use`, `@extend`, and `&:nth-child` in each section."

 ### Built with